jimmyovega/jimmyovega.github.io/_posts/2020-11-03-fruits-for-a-kitsune.md

 Ruling our inexcusable jargon of empty containers, leftovers
 Wonderful belly expanding bounties - the beautiful audacity

-All of these were meaningful trinkets, from a space saver desk,
+All of these were meaningful trinkets, from a oak wood desk,
 These treasures of men beholden to me, to the unwanted tripe,
 Wishes come from a spirit that were many, all taken by her,
 The playful fox has no beckoning or fancies, who's outside.